Lansing McVickar: Personal life

 After World War I, McVickar became a stockbroker in New York City with his brother's firm Henry L. McVikar of 11 Wall Street.
 He was a member of the Racquet and Tennis Club of New York.

 In Paris on October 17, 1925, McVickar married Frederika Peterson Jessup of New York.
 She was the daughter of Dr. Frederick Peterson, president of the Neurological Association of America, and had divorced Theodore Jessup in Paris in July 1925.
-She had two sons and two daughters from her prior marriage.
+She had one son and one daughter (Peter Jessup and Cecily Jessup) from her prior marriage.
 No announcement was made before the wedding and only a few close friends attended.
 However, a secret service man was on duty during the wedding to guard the jewels and gifts that were on display.
 The couple took a driving tour of the Italian lake district for their honeymoon and returned to New York City on November 3 aboard the SS Leviathan.
-They had two children: John Anthony McVickar and Louise McVickar.
+They had two children: John Anthony McVickar and Madeleine Louise McVickar.
 They lived in Southampton, Long Island and Palm Beach, Florida.

 In 1926, he was a groomsman for Louis Gordon Hamersley, the richest bachelor in New York, when he married Hilles Morris.
 However, his marriage failed by 1932 when he was living in Southampton, Long Island and Palm Beach, Florida without Frederika.

 In December 1930, McVickar was sued for $25,000 by dancer Elizabeth Furst who claimed she had been injured when he moved his car while she was leaning on it on August 15, 1928.
 She said that McVickar and banker Harding Woodall kept her at the latter's hotel apartment overnight instead of taking her to the hospital.
 Furst sustained cuts, bruises, and a broken wrist which she said ruined her dancing career.
 She waited to sue because she thought McVickar would eventually pay for her ruined dress and hospital bill.
 McVickar denied the charges, indicating that Furst caused her own injuries.
 At the same time, she sued Frederick D. Underwood, former president of the Erie Railroad and father of her former fiancé, for $100,000 for slander.

-McVickar later married Erna-Marie.
+McVickar later married Erna-Marie Ahrens.
 They lived in Cold Spring Harbor, Long Island.
 After his death in combat in 1945, McVickar was buried at the Luxembourg American Cemetery in Luxembourg City, Luxembourg.